 The prerequisite course GPA is calculated using the applicant's required prerequisite coursework: CSU GE A.1, CSU GE A.2, CSU GE A.3, Statistics, Human Anatomy + Lab, Human Physiology + Lab, & Microbiology + Lab.

 If AP/IB Credit was earned for CSU GE A.2 or Statistics, those courses will not be factored into the GPA calculation.
 Additionally, any Spring in-progress coursework will not be factored into the GPA calculation.

 Applicants must earn a “B-” or higher in each science prerequisite course, and earn a "C" or higher in each non-science prerequisite course.

 Courses do not expire.

 Please visit the Prerequisite Courses page for more information.

-Applicants of this program complete the undergraduate (not graduate) application.
+Applicants to this pathway complete the university undergraduate (not graduate) application.

-Letters of recommendation and entrance exams (i.e.: TEAS, HESI) are not required or accepted for admission to the program.
+Letters of recommendation and entrance exams (i.e.: TEAS, HESI) are not required or accepted for admission to this pathway.

 Veteran Admission Considerations